-EACH piece of equipment should be connected by a single discrete unique conductor to THE SINGLE RF/STATION ground point.
+EACH piece of equipment should be connected by a single discrete unique conductor to THE SINGLE RF/STATION ground bonding point.
 NOT daisy-chained or looped between chassis/shield to other equipment.
 HOME RUNS folks!

-THE ground point and grounding equipment is intended to and can provide a SINGLE POINT to sink voltage differences between chassis, eliminate the differences of inter-chassis potentials and coupling, inhibit re-radiation of stray currents to other devices, and help keep AC/DC/RF currents off the AC-mains conductors and safety ground.
+THE ground bonding point and grounding your equipment is intended to and can provide a SINGLE POINT to sink voltage differences between chassis, eliminate the differences of inter-chassis power and RF potentials and coupling, inhibit re-radiation of stray (power and RF) currents to other devices, and help keep AC/DC/RF currents off the AC-mains conductors, and augment safety ground.

 Did you know typical earth ground resistance is above 200 ohms?
 That is most certainly NOT the zero-ohm impedance needed for proper radials/counterpoise for verticals.
 Different topic about antenna resonance, currents and function.